 Albania has promising potential for wind and solar, but as with all the countries in the region, different sources put the exact figures at quite different levels, depending among other things on whether they use sustainability criteria.

-Albania has significant potential for energy efficiency and has a target to increase energy efficiency be 20% by 2020 under the Energy Community Treaty.
-Inefficient use of energy represents a major concern in the country, especially its high distribution losses which totalled 28% in 2016.
+Albania has significant potential for energy efficiency and has a target to increase energy efficiency by 20 per cent by 2020 under the Energy Community Treaty.
+Inefficient use of energy represents a major concern in the country, especially its high distribution losses which totalled 24.4 per cent in 2018.

 More on coal in the Balkans